geomatics-io/ObjectListView/README.md

 4. In your form designer, add an instance of the `ObjectListView` control to your form.
 5. Bind the `ObjectListView` control to a data source by setting the `DataSource` property.
 6. Customize the columns, formatting, sorting, grouping, and other features as needed using the provided properties and methods.

-For detailed usage examples and documentation, please refer to the [official ObjectListView documentation](link_to_documentation).

 ## Why I Forked It